hpc2n/sphinx-lesson-template/content/openmp-basics.rst

 .. important::

     The Kebnekaise login nodes have the :code:`OMP_NUM_THREADS` environmental variable set to :code:`1`.
-    If you are using the Kebnekaise login nodes experiment with OpenMP, then it is important to set the :code:`OMP_NUM_THREADS` environmental variable to some reasonable value:
+    If you are using the Kebnekaise login nodes to experiment with OpenMP, then it is important to set the :code:`OMP_NUM_THREADS` environmental variable to some reasonable value:

     .. code-block:: bash